sonatype/helm3-charts/README.md

 4. List the existing pods in the cluster: `kubectl get pods`  (There should not be anything listed at this point.)
 5. Install the helm chart in any of these ways:
     * From a copy of the source: `helm install iq {path/to/your/helm3-charts}/charts/nexus-iq`
-    * From our production online repo: Add our helm repo locally as instructed at `https://sonatype.github.io/helm3-charts/`
+    * From our production online repo: Add our helm repo locally as instructed at https://sonatype.github.io/helm3-charts/
-6. Install a server from the production chart: helm install iq sonatype/nexus-iq-server
-7. List installed servers with helm: helm list
+6. List installed servers with helm: helm list
-8. Watch the server start in kubernetes by repeatedly running: `kubectl get pods`
+7. Watch the server start in kubernetes by repeatedly running: `kubectl get pods`
-9. Use the pod name you get from last command to follow the console logs: `kubectl logs -f iq-nexus-iq-server-xxx`
+8. Use the pod name you get from last command to follow the console logs: `kubectl logs -f iq-nexus-iq-server-xxx`
-10. Confirm expected version numbers in those logs.
+9. Confirm expected version numbers in those logs.
-11. Forward a localhost port to a port on the running pod: `kubectl port-forward iq-nexus-iq-server-xxx 8070`
+10. Forward a localhost port to a port on the running pod: `kubectl port-forward iq-nexus-iq-server-xxx 8070`
-12. Connect and check that your fresh new server is successfully running: `http://localhost:8070/`
+11. Connect and check that your fresh new server is successfully running: `http://localhost:8070/`
-13. Uninstall the server with helm: `helm delete iq`
+12. Uninstall the server with helm: `helm delete iq`
-14. Confirm it's gone: `helm list && kubectl get pods`
+13. Confirm it's gone: `helm list && kubectl get pods`
-15. Shutdown minikube: `minikube stop`
+14. Shutdown minikube: `minikube stop`

 ### Further Notes on Usage